eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 ### Vehicle Edge Operating System

-[Vehicle Apps](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
+[_Vehicle Apps_](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
 An OCI-compliant container runtime is required to host the _Vehicle App_ containers and the dapr middleware mandates a Kubernetes control plane.
 For publish/subscribe messaging a MQTT broker must be available (e.g., [Eclipse Mosquitto](https://mosquitto.org/)).

 ## _Vehicle App_ Characteristics

-The following aspects are important characteristics for [Vehicle Apps](#vehicle-apps):
+The following aspects are important characteristics for [_Vehicle Apps_](#vehicle-apps):

 - **Code base:**
   Every _Vehicle App_ is stored in its own repository.
 Tracked by version control, it can be deployed to multiple environments.

 - **Polyglot:**
-  Vehicle Apps can be written in any programming language.
+  _Vehicle Apps_ can be written in any programming language.
 System-level programming languages like Rust and C/C++ are particularly relevant for limited hardware resources found in vehicles, but higher-level languages like Python and JavaScript are also considered for special use cases.

 - **OCI-compliant containers:**
-  Vehicle Apps are deployed as OCI-compliant containers.
+  _Vehicle Apps_ are deployed as OCI-compliant containers.
 The size of these containers should be minimal to fit on constrained devices.

 - **Isolation:**
   Each _Vehicle App_ should execute in its own process and should be self-contained with its interfaces and functionality exposed on its own port.

 - **Configurations:**
-  Configuration information is separated from the code base of the Vehicle App, so that the same deployment can propagate across environments with their respective configuration applied.
+  Configuration information is separated from the code base of the _Vehicle App_, so that the same deployment can propagate across environments with their respective configuration applied.

 - **Disposability:**
   Favor fast startup and support graceful shutdowns to leave the system in a correct state.

 - **Observability:**
-  Vehicle Apps provide traces, metrics and logs of every part of the application using _Open Telemetry_.
+  _Vehicle Apps_ provide traces, metrics and logs of every part of the application using _Open Telemetry_.

 - **Over-the-air update capability:**
-  Vehicle Apps can be deployed via cloud backends like [Pantaris](https://www.etas.com/en/products/pantaris-over-the-air-services.php) and updated in vehicles frequently over the air through [NextGen OTA updates](https://www.etas.com/en/support/webinars-nextgen-ota-updates-empowering-software-defined-vehicles-from-an-end-to-end-perspective.php).
+  _Vehicle Apps_ can be deployed via cloud backends like [Pantaris](https://www.etas.com/en/products/pantaris-over-the-air-services.php) and updated in vehicles frequently over the air through [NextGen OTA updates](https://www.etas.com/en/support/webinars-nextgen-ota-updates-empowering-software-defined-vehicles-from-an-end-to-end-perspective.php).

 ## Development Process

-The starting point for developing [Vehicle Apps](#vehicle-apps) is a [Semantic Model](#semantic-models) of the vehicle data and vehicle services.
+The starting point for developing [_Vehicle Apps_](#vehicle-apps) is a [Semantic Model](#semantic-models) of the vehicle data and vehicle services.
 Based on the Semantic Model, language-specific [Vehicle Models](#vehicle-models) are generated.
 Vehicle Models are then distributed as packages to the respective package manager of the chosen programming language (e.g. pip, cargo, npm, ...).

 After a Vehicle Model is available for the chosen programming language, the _Vehicle App_ can be developed using the generated Vehicle Model and its SDK.